sourabhpoddar404/sourabhpoddar404/README.md

 - 👀 I’m interested in writing codes to solve problems
 - 🌱 I’m currently learning knowledge graph embedding models, elastic search, machine learning libraries and API's.
 - 💞️ I’m looking to collaborate on NLP and machine learning problems, knowledge graphs models for traditional databases.
+- My best work so far is a novel KNN search algorithm for high-dimensional dataset and benchmark is against the state-of-the-art algorithm.
 - 📫 Please reach me on sourabh.poddar404@gmail.com

 <!---